matthiasarndt/StarTrack/README.md

 Due to variations in tracking, none of the frames will be aligned exactly the same.
 There will be differences in their rotation, translation and scaling.
 Data collected across different geographic locations and times of the year can have particularly large variations in the relative position and rotation of a deep space object (DSO) in a frame.

-## StarTrack has been designed to solve these problems.
+## StarTrack has been designed to solve these problems:

 Startrack is built to combine hundreds of individual exposures of astronomical data.
 It does this by running star detection algorithms, and identifying reference points across many frames, and aligning them.
 Using this information, it can "stack" these exposures together - identifying, aligning, and averaging every pixel in each individual frame to produce a stacked exposure which has a large reduction in noise.